 The most commonly used method for controlling carpenter ants is treating the perimeter of a home with a dust or spray.
-There are several products available for this type of application, but Suspend SC, Talstar Concentrate and Cynoff WP are the best.
-When used in accordance with their labels they work well.
+There are several products available for this type of application, but Suspend SC, Talstar Concentrate and Cynoff WP are some of the best.
+When used in accordance with their labels, these chemicals work extremely well.

-Window sills are easy ant and termite entry points.
+Window sills are an easy ant and termite entry point.
 Scorpions are super hard to kill; you have to drown them to kill them but they are great money makers.
 If the landscaping has rocks or granite, the home will be a magnet for scorpions.
 I had a call one time and the customer saw a scorpion on the bed, I turned the bed over and found hundreds.
 I made a customer for life but I had to do a lot of work including screening the entire houses.
 I think the only thing worse than scorpions are bed-bugs.